indegenius/cheesepenguin/Day_01/morning_exercise/README.md

 - **Grid area** - Any rectangular area bounded by four grid lines and made up of one or more grid cells.

 ## Today's Build

 ![](https://imgur.com/4Z16JXq.png)

 ### Getting Started

 #### Starter-Code Directory

 - cd into w09d03 `morning_exercise` folder
-- atom .
+- code .
 - Inside there are two files `index.html` and `main.css`
 - `main.css` is the only file you will edit this morning
 - Open `index.html` in your browser

-*(Fun fact: Firefox includes a Grid Inspector, you can open it there if you have it - or you can check-out my example)*
+_(Fun fact: Firefox includes a Grid Inspector, you can open it there if you have it - or you can check-out my example)_

 #### What we have to start with

 ![](https://i.imgur.com/dziDSG5.png)

 #### Let's start by adding in our grid

 main.css

 ```
 .container {
   display: grid;
 }
 ```

 We don't see any changes yet because we haven't defined our grid.

 ## Creating Our Grid

 #### Explicit vs Implicit Grids

 - An **Explicit Grid** is when we manually define our grid using `grid-template-rows`, `grid-template-columns` and `grid-areas`.
 - An **Implicit Grid** is formed when there are more grid items than cells in the grid or when a grid item is placed outside of the explicit grid, the grid container automatically generates grid tracks by adding grid lines to the grid.

 ### Let's define our rows and columns

 **main.css**

 ```
 .container {
   grid-auto-columns: 1fr;